 Electrical muscle stimulation (EMS), also known as neuromuscular electrical stimulation (NMES), is a treatment method using electric impulses to induce muscle contraction.
 This is a physical treatment method meant to reduce pain, swelling, and recovery time.
-Many patients visit our office to utilize this increasingly popular treatment wanting to treat their soft tissue injuries, muscle spasms, and even gain quicker recovery time from tough workouts.
+Many patients visit our office to utilize this increasingly popular treatment wanting to treat their soft tissue injuries, muscle spasms, and even gain quicker recovery time from tough workouts and sports injuries.
 This method of therapy has gained quite a bit of attention lately, and for good reason.

 How Does Electrical Muscle Stimulation Work?